SAN vs. NAS: Which One You Should Choose - Qiling

 LAN-based No Yes

-Main Features High performance and low latency Ease of use, data manageability, scalability, and lower cost of ownership
+Main Features High performance and low latency The proposed solution offers several benefits, including ease of use, data manageability, scalability, and a lower cost of ownership.
+This makes it an attractive option for organizations looking to streamline their operations and improve their overall efficiency.

 Applicable Scope For professional and large companies use Widely used for small and medium-sized business or home